 Biomass energy is produced from organic materials, such as wood chips or miscanthus.
 The Center for Advanced BioEnergy Research (CABER) focuses on bioenergy systems research, and F&S Energy Services is reviewing options for integrating biomass fuel sources into campus energy production.

-The new ECE building is designed to include Solar Panels on its roof.
-The panels will provide about 11% of the building's energy needs.
+The ECE Building includes Solar Panels on its roof.
+The panels provide about 11% of the building's energy needs.
 The infrastructure for connecting these panels to the building electric supply was included in the original design and construction costs for the full building, while the solar panels themselves were funded separately.
-This specific project is to have a series of photovoltaic solar arrays on the roof of the building with a 300 kW peak power rating, capable of generating an estimated 470 MWh of electricity annually.

 The 2015 iCAP, chapter 3, objective 1 is "The Energy Generation, Purchasing, and Distribution SWATeam, in collaboration with Facilities & Services and topical Consultation Groups, will lead an exploration of options for 100% clean campus energy during FY16 and submit recommendations through the formal sustainability process."
 The campus community has considerable intellectual resources that can be brought to bear on the future of energy generation, purchasing, and distribution.
 The

 |Energy||Geothermal at Allerton Park||Completed||

 Allerton Park was able to install a geothermal energy system at the Evergreen Lodge, with funding from the Student Sustainability Committee (SSC) and the Department of Commerce and Economic Opportunity (DCEO), as part of the American Recovery and Reinvestment Act (ARRA).
 There are opportunities for future installations of geothermal energy, when funding allows.